santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 **Components:**     :: S, M (A hard piece of wood or hard mushroom cap) **Duration:**       :: Concentration, up to 1 minute

 You call forth a ***Green Fist*** made of veiny wood, roots and leaves.
 It manifests in an unoccupied space that you can see within range.
-After the cast you may immediately use the ***Green Fist's Nature's Force*** multiattack and move it up to 30ft.
+After the cast you may immediately use the ***Green Fist's Nature's Force*** multiattack and move it up to 30ft (in whichever order your want).

 In combat, the creature shares your initiative count, but it takes its turn immediately after yours.
 You may command the creature attacks and movement using your bonus action.